All Israel

 Indian Prime Minister Narendra Modi on Thursday praised the agreement marking the first phase of Trump’s peace plan between Israel and Hamas, describing it as a positive step toward lasting peace in the region.

 “We welcome the agreement on the first phase of President Trump’s peace plan.
-It also reflects the strong leadership of Prime Minister Netanyahu,” Modi wrote in a post on 𝕏.
+It also reflects the strong leadership of Prime Minister Netanyahu,” Modi wrote on 𝕏.

-Expressing hope for stability in Gaza, Modi said the release of hostages and increased humanitarian aid “will bring much-needed relief and help lay the foundation for enduring peace.”
+Expressing hope for stability in Gaza, Modi said the release of the Israeli hostages and increased humanitarian aid in Gaza “will bring much-needed relief and help lay the foundation for enduring peace.”

-Germany’s Ambassador to Israel, Steffen Seibert, expressed his anticipation for the war’s end and the safe release of the hostages.
+German Ambassador to Israel Steffen Seibert expressed his anticipation for the war’s end and the safe release of the hostages.

 "Thank you to the peacemakers!
 It’s beautiful to wake up to the prospect of an end of the nightmare: can’t wait for the hostages’ release and for the war to end" he said.